oterin/sodalite/README.md

 # special thanks to

-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) for the download backend
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp) for the download backend for youtube

 ## license